strewb/SE2014/README.md

 SE2014
 ======

-Indoor positioning system for SE course.
+This project is an assignment of software engineering course.
+Indoor positioning system campus related and Github are the tools to be used in the project.